Def Leppard: Rick Allen car accident (1984)

 Following their breakthrough, the band moved to Dublin in February 1984 for tax purposes to begin writing the follow-up to Pyromania.
 Mutt Lange initially joined in on the songwriting sessions but then suddenly declined to return as producer due to exhaustion.
 Jim Steinman of Meat Loaf's Bat Out of Hell was brought in.
 However, Steinman worked only briefly with the band, and the recording work was not released.

-On the afternoon of 31 December 1984, drummer Rick Allen was involved in a car accident, with his then-girlfriend Miriam Barendsen, on the A57 road in the countryside a few miles west of Sheffield.
+On the afternoon of 31 December 1984, drummer Rick Allen was involved in a car accident on the A57 road in the countryside a few miles west of Sheffield.
 While trying to pass another car at a high speed, he lost control of his Corvette C4, which hit a dry stone wall and entered a field; his left arm was severed.
 Doctors initially reattached the arm, but it was later amputated due to an infection.